WilliamConnatser/pg-toolbox/README.md

 ## Create an ENV file in the root directory of your project

-You only need to do this in development, because a development dependency `dotenv` is used to red the environment variables when you are running the CLI scripts to manage your database.
+You only need to do this in development, because a development dependency `dotenv` is used to read the environment variables when you are running the CLI scripts to manage your database.
+In production you may inject environment variables however you'd like depending on where you are deploying to.

 Example `.env` file:

 ```
 PGMIGRATIONS=/path/to/db/migration/folder
-PGURI=
+PGURI=postgres://user:pass@host:port_number/database
 # Optionally, use individual values instead of a database connection string URI:
 # PGHOST=
 # PGUSER=
 # PGDATABASE=
 # PGPASSWORD=
 # PGPORT=
 ```

 ## Create your migration definitions